No woman wants to be in a situation of an unplanned pregnancy!

 * Ectopic pregnancies (pregnancies not in the uterus, like in the fallopian tube)

 Studies point out that the risk of an ectopic pregnancy is 30% higher for women who have had one abortion and up to 4 times higher for women with 2 or more abortions.
 Ectopic pregnancies can cause infertility and can be fatal.
 (For more information on ectopic pregnancies, read our article here.)

 It has been documented that abortions have been “performed” on women who actually have an ectopic pregnancy or have miscarried.
 It is very important to have a sonogram before an abortion to ensure that the pregnancy is in the uterus and that the fetus is alive.
 Fifteen to twenty percent of pregnancies end in miscarriage.

 This condition can occur during pregnancy if a mother’s blood type is Rh-negative and she is pregnant with a Rh-positive baby.
 Antibodies are produced during the abortion procedure and can attack the red blood cells of a baby in future pregnancies.
 She must receive medication to prevent the development of antibodies that would endanger future pregnancies.

 A woman seeking an abortion should be an informed consumer.
 She has the right to be informed of all the risks of abortion and given resources for who to contact and where to go if complications occur.

 If you or someone you know is considering abortion, it’s very important that you have all the facts before making the decision.
 You need a caring friend who will take the time with you to listen to your concerns and walk you through your options.
 We will never judge . . .
 We will never push.
 We are simply here for you.

-You can even schedule your first appointment without having to talk to anyone – just visit us online and pick a time that works for you.
+You can even schedule your first appointment without having to talk to anyone – just click the button below and pick a time that works for you.
 It’s simple, it’s free . . . it’s the step you need to take to have someone who cares about you helping you with this decision.